starling021/Phishing-API/README.md

 # Phishing-API
-Easy Deployment API for Phishing During Pentest Engagements.
+Rapid & Easy Deployment API for Phishing During Pentest Engagements.
 Output to MySQL/Web Table &amp; Slack Bot.
 Supports BEEF Hooking & HaveIBeenPwned!

 This is intended to be a "quick and dirty" solution when Phishing.
 For better results, use Evilnginx or another solution.
 This is for someone who wants to quickly clone a site, start collecting credentials within minutes, and be notified in real time when there's a catch!
 Enjoy!

 ## Update

 I've added support for MS Word document generation.
 Now, simply go to the API to create your payload, email it off, and wait for the Slack notification.
-It automatically includes a UNC path back as well so if you're running Responder or ntlmrelayx you can capture NTLMv2 hashes!
-NOW with newly added support for weaponizing your own Word doc templates!
+It automatically includes a UNC path back as well so if you're running Responder in a background session you can capture NTLMv2 hashes and be notified via Slack!
+Support for weaponizing your own Word doc templates is built in.
 Just upload an existing doc and download it again to hook it.

 # To Setup :